jshaffstall/PyPhysicsSandbox/README.md

 ## Installation

 The code is written for Python 3, and uses pygame, pymunk, and py2d.
 You must install all of those packages before you can use this library.
-I have not made use of requirements.txt since py2d and pygame particularly you cannot install using pip.
+I have not made use of requirements.txt since py2d and pygame particularly you cannot install using the standard pip repositories.

 ###Python 3